-Students may not register for more than 12 credit hours per term/semester.
+Students may not register for more than 12 credit hours per semester.
 However, specific graduate programs may require students to enroll in additional credit hours as well as require enrollment in summer due to course sequencing.

-For those programs on a semester delivery, where 8-week course session options exist, students may not register for more than two 8-week session courses in each of the two 8-week sessions in a 16-week semester (Session I and Session II).
+Students may not register for more than two 8-week session courses in each of the two 8-week sessions in a 16-week semester (Session I and Session II).
 For example, a student may register for two 8-week courses in Session I (first 8-week session) and two 8-week courses in Session II (second 8-week session) of a semester, but could not register for three 8-week courses in Session I and one 8-week session in Session II in a semester.
 Additionally, students should register for all courses, including first and second 8-week session offerings, before the semester begins.
 Planning and registering for courses early minimizes the risks of losing part or all of financial aid eligibility.
 Furthermore, international students selecting 8-week course session options must register for a first 8-week session and a second 8-week session before the start of the semester so they can be registered into the Student and Exchange Visitor Program database (SEVIS).
 Failure to register for both the first and second 8-week session will result in their I-20 being terminated for failure to enroll.

 Once accepted into a graduate program, students may not register for courses at the undergraduate level to satisfy graduate foundation requirements.